-Adults treated with Avandia showed decreases in average hemoglobin, the protein found in red blood cells that carries oxygen throughout the body, and hematocrit, the number of red blood cells in the blood.
+Adults treated with Avandia showed decreases in average hemoglobin, the protein found in red blood cells that carries oxygen throughout the body, and hematocrit — a blood test that determines the proportion of red blood cells in the blood.
 The decreases varied based on the amount of drug patients took.
-These blood effects could be related to the increase in plasma volume that results from Avandia use.
+These blood effects could be related to the increase in plasma volume that results from taking the drug.

-Avandia users should undergo periodic fasting blood glucose and HbA1c tests to monitor their response to the drug.
-People who take Avandia and other anti-diabetic medications simultaneously may be at risk for hypoglycemia.
+Patients should undergo periodic fasting blood glucose and HbA1c tests to monitor their response to the drug.
+People who mix antidiabetic medications may be at risk for hypoglycemia.
 A doctor may instruct you to reduce the dose of the other diabetes drug.

-Some premenopausal anovulatory women may experience ovulation while taking Avandia.
-This could put Avandia users at an increased risk for pregnancy while taking the drug.
-The drug’s label advises doctors to recommend adequate contraception in premenopausal women using Avandia.
+Some premenopausal anovulatory (not ovulating) women may experience ovulation while taking this drug.
+This could put users at an increased risk for pregnancy while taking the drug.
+The label advises doctors to recommend adequate birth control methods in premenopausal women.
 The FDA cautions women to avoid using the drug while pregnant.

 Preclinical studies showed hormonal imbalance.
-Women should review the benefits of continuing Avandia treatment with their doctors if unexpected menstrual dysfunction occurs.
+Women should review with their doctors the benefits of continuing treatment if unexpected menstrual changes occur.